RaoulMa/jekyll-now/personal.md

 <div class="wrap">
         <img src="/images/Cellularis20.jpg" width="33%" align="left" style="padding:5px;">
         If you are interested in arts check out the website <a href = "https://www.annalisatheisen.de"> annalisatheisen.de
         </a> of a friend of mine.
-Her paintings are "reflections on the effects of human actions on fragile ecosystems like
+Her paintings are reflections on the effects of human actions on fragile ecosystems like
-        forests, coral reefs and the world of insects".
+        forests, coral reefs and the world of insects.
+Through the process of painting, she adopts the visual vocabulary of these fascinating biospheres.
+Furthermore, she develops new painting techniques to capture the diversity of organisms and creatures, by implementing experiments with different substances and surfaces.
 </div>

 <div class="wrap">